 ♥ Dunorlan Park – Perhaps one of the most well loved parks around Tunbridge Wells, Dunorlan Park is a super park to visit with the kids.
 The play equipment is ‘natural’ and blends in beautifully with the park, while there are also boats and pedlos to use (for a small fee) on the beautiful lake.
 There’s a very reasonably priced cafe at Dunorlan too and lots of nooks and crannies to discover around the park.
 We usually park at the Hall’s Hole Road Carpark as there are usually plenty of spaces there.
 Parking is free too which is always a bonus.

 ♥ Foal Farm – An animal rescue centre located in Kent’s Biggin 2Hill (TN16 3AX), Foal Farm is set across 26 acres of land where rescued animals are given essential medical assistance before many of them are re-homed.
-Visitors can go along to the farm for free (donations welcome) to see dogs, cats, rabbits, guinea pigs and other animals as well as stock up on pet food, items and toys and visit the tearoom too!
+Visitors can go along to the farm to see dogs, cats, rabbits, guinea pigs and other animals as well as stock up on pet food, items and toys and visit the tearoom too!
+Entry is free but donations are welcomed and gratefully received.
 This is a great place to play with all of the new recovering bountiful pet animals!

 ♥ Hargate Forest – There are two walks to take at this beautiful forest in Broadwater Down.
 The entrance can be found at TN2 5PE which is the postcode for a property opposite the site entrance.
 We drove right by it so keep your eyes peeled!
 The green walk is one mile long and takes approximately 30 minutes to walk.
 You can download a little map of the woods here.